 - Michael Delli Carpini, University of Pennsylvania

 - Lisa Hogan, The Pennsylvania State University

 - Garth Pauley, Calvin College

 - John Powers, National Archives and Records Administration

 - Eric King Watts, University of North Carolina

 - David Zarefsky, Northwestern University

-The ERB included: Moya Ball, Trinity University; Thomas Benson, Pennsylvania State University; Celeste Condit, University of Georgia; Fred Greenstein, Princeton University; Stephen Lucas, University of Wisconsin; Bruce Miroff, SUNY—Albany; and Susan Romano, University of New Mexico.
+The original plans for VOD were also reviewed by an External Review Board that included: Moya Ball, Trinity University; Thomas Benson, Pennsylvania State University; Celeste Condit, University of Georgia; Fred Greenstein, Princeton University; Stephen Lucas, University of Wisconsin; Bruce Miroff, SUNY—Albany; and Susan Romano, University of New Mexico.

-Finally, the project directors are indebted to their mentors and teachers who instilled in them an appreciation for the study of American public address.
-The project directors dedicate the Voices of Democracy project to the legacy of public address studies at Indiana University, the Pennsylvania State University, the University of Iowa, and the University of Wisconsin.
+Finally, the project directors are indebted to their mentors and teachers at Indiana University and the University of Wisconsin, who instilled in them an appreciation for the study of American public address.
+Voices of Democracy is dedicated to the legacy of public address studies at these great institutions.